 Students are required to demonstrate proficiency in an ancient language through the 202 (Intermediate II) level.
 To satisfy this requirement, students may take the Latin sequence.
 The Greek sequence will meet the requirement as well, but is offered on a tutorial basis only.
 Students with prior courses in Latin will be placed in the appropriate level according to the College's rules for foreign language credit.
 Students who have scored a four (4) or five (5) on the Advanced Placement (AP) Exam for Latin will receive one (1) elective course credit towards the major and will only be required to take a total of nine (9) courses and may not take LAT 101 for credit.

-- GRK 101/102 Introductory Greek (tutorial)
+- GRK 101/102 Introductory Ancient Greek

-- GRK 201 Intermediate Greek (tutorial)
+- GRK 201/202 Intermediate Ancient Greek

-- GRK 202 Readings in Greek Prose and Poetry (tutorial)

-- GRK 391 Tutorial in Greek Literature (may be repeated)
+- GRK 391 Advanced Ancient Greek (may be repeated)

 - LAT 101/102 Introductory Latin

-- LAT 201 Intermediate Latin
+- LAT 201/202 Intermediate Latin

-- LAT 202 Readings In Latin Prose and Poetry

-- LAT 391 Tutorial In Latin Literature (may be repeated)
+- LAT 391 Advanced Latin (may be repeated)

 CAPSTONE EXPERIENCE